 - Avoids conflict and works hard to please others

 - Sensitivity to critical comments about weight, appearance, or body shape

 It is not clear if these factors lead to an eating disorder or are caused by the disorder, but they are often present together.

 How to Get Help

 Men with symptoms of binge eating disorder need to seek treatment as soon as possible.
 Early treatment can minimize the amount of weight gain and perhaps prevent obesity.
 Binge eating disorder is treatable and may include one or more the following:

-- Behavioral counseling (alone or with a group) to find and control triggers.
+- Cognitive behavioral therapy or behavioral counseling (alone or with a group) to find and control triggers

 Binge eating disorder is a complicated problem that can go on for years.
 If you feel you or a loved one needs help, contact your doctor and get started on treatment plan.

 Males and eating disorders.
 National Eating Disorders website.
 Available at: http://www.nationaleatingdisorders.org/binge-eating-disorder-males.
 Accessed October 21, 2014.